+Green Technology: This is the idea we came to design for Steve and Andi Irwin when they asked FISHER ARCHitecture to design a guesthouse for a backyard lot adjacent to their Squirrel Hill home.
 She wants to paint.
 He wants to exercise.
 They are both utility-bill-hating environmentalists.
 The net-zero concept came to seem like a natural project direction.
 We designed in SIPS walls, radiant floors, a solar hot water system, and PV panels, along with a revolutionary new radiant glass system by Blairsville based Greenheat.
-The radiant glass, which Frank Dlubak, the company owner, calls transparent insulation, may make it possible for the studio to become the world’s first zero energy prototype with 60% glazing!
+The radiant glass, which Frank Dlubak, the company owner, calls “transparent insulation”, may make it possible for the studio to become the world’s first zero energy prototype with 60% glazing!
 Ongoing monitoring by CMU professor, Nina Baird, will provide info on the effectiveness of these strategies.

-The studio is highly contextual, with large windows that allow light in during Pittsburgh’s gray winter.
+Contextualism: The studio is intimately tied to its surroundings, with large windows that allow light in during Pittsburgh’s gray winter.
 It possesses an industrial look that shields the interior from Pittsburgh’s weather and is reflective of the city’s steel heritage.
 The project is filled with green materials and technologies that lower energy costs and are respectful of the environment.
 Yet the studio is filled with experiences that reconnect the inhabitants to the natural environment, featuring an open plan that responds to our generation’s need for flexible, efficient spaces.

 That being said, our primary design intent was to clad the simple shed with the building’s green features, enabling the building shell to fit naturally into the Jim Lampl designed landscape.
 These elements then frame the articulate, warm interior studio experience behind the radiant glass.